hctleo/MevisLabInitialTutorials/README.md

 # MevisLabInitialTutorials
-Exemplos dos tutoriais iniciais do MevisLab.
+Exemplos dos tutoriais iniciais do MevisLab 3.7.2 no Ubuntu 22.04.